marcovie/basic_api_without_auth_package/README.md

 is email address where errors will be sent.
 "APP_QUOTE_REQUEST_COUNT" is quote limit.

-Step 5 - For full experience if Critical errors occur create account on "https://mailtrap.io/" and put username and password into .env file but not required as shouldt have Critical but it is there for real system etc..
+Step 5 - For full experience if Critical errors occur create account on "https://mailtrap.io/" and put username and password into .env file but not required as shouldnt have Critical error but it is there for real system etc..

-Step 6 - Create DB in your mysql/mariadb and take name of DB put into .env file at the variable DB_DATABASE make sure to update username password that is related to you connections string
+Step 6 - Create DB in your mysql/mariadb and take name of DB create and add it into .env file at the variable "DB_DATABASE" make sure to "update username password" that is related to your connections string

-Step 7 - In command prompt in the root of the laravel project.
+Step 7 - In command prompt in the root of this laravel project.
 Run this commands below:

-Step 8 - php artisan key:generate
+Step 8 - "php artisan key:generate"

-Step 9 - php artisan migrate
+Step 9 - "php artisan migrate"

-Step 10 - composer dump-autoload
+Step 10 - "composer dump-autoload"

-Step 11 - To create a user I just create basic seed file for test purpose.
-Please run "php artisan db:seed --class=UsersTableSeeder" to create user and "email => user@email.com, password => password".
+Step 11 - To create a user run a basic seed file for test purpose.
+Please run "php artisan db:seed --class=UsersTableSeeder" the create user details are as follow:
+"email => user@email.com, password => password".
 Password is encrypted in DB.
-Other ways would be create register function or admin system where we would create a user for client that accessing our API.
+Other ways to to create user for production system would be to have register section or admin to send email out to client or create from the admin system.

-Step 12 - php artisan serve - Which should give you url -> "http://127.0.0.1:8000"
+Step 12 - "php artisan serve" - Which should give you url -> "http://127.0.0.1:8000"

 Step 13 - You can use file "marco_postman requests.postman_collection.json" in root to import
 into Postman.
-Remember this must be run once to get basic user in DB run php artisan db:seed --class=UsersTableSeeder.
-Then can use Postman
+Remember the seed user must be in the DB to use this json file "php artisan db:seed --class=UsersTableSeeder".
+You need to make sure update Bearer Token from login on the other postman calls.
+See section after step 15.

 Step 14 - To run tests go to command prompt run: "php artisan test" to get tests to run.